osonus/oson/UserGuide.md

 ## <a name="TOC-Overview"></a>Overview

-There are three aspects of transformation in the conversion between Java objects and JSON documents: attribute name, attribute value, and output formats.
+There are three aspects of transformation in the conversion between Java objects and JSON documents: attribute name, attribute value, and output structures.
 How to control these transformation processes are the main focus of this library.
 In order to provide a fine-tuned way of conversion, it is designed to support 3 level of configuration: global, class, and field levels.
-There are two strategies to implement these configuration: Java code oriented and annotation oriented one.
+There are two strategies to implement these configurations: Java code oriented and annotation oriented one.

-Here are four general rules applied during a conversion process:
+Four general rules are applied during a conversion process:

 1. Lower level configurations inherit from higher level ones, if missing
 2. Lower level configurations override higher level ones, if exist
-3. Java code configuration override annotations
+3. Java code configurations override annotations
 4. Oson annotation override annotations from other sources